malramsay64/phd-thesis/08_Appendix/speed_through_specificity.md

 Speed comes through specificity for a task.
 Even when working with C or C++, which are generally regarded as the reference standard for performance, there is still an argument to be made for increased performance through hand optimised assembly.
-Writing assembly, which is the stream of instructions the CPU interprets to do it's work, *can* result in faster code than a compiler if you know what you doing.
+Writing assembly, which is the stream of instructions the CPU interprets to do its work, *can* result in faster code than a compiler if you know what you doing.
 Only nearly no-one actually writes assembly because we want our applications to work on different processor architectures and to take advantage of the features of newer CPUs like out-of-order execution.[^1] Instead of writing the fastest possible code for a particular processor